akiliuhk/nv_service_mash_testing/README.md

 Now, connect to the shell of `https-demoy-app-2` pod and try to visit FQDN with `https-demox-app-2.sst.suse.lab` which is an allowed traffic.

-List out the pods in `demoy` namespace.
+List out the pods in `https-demoy` namespace.

 ```bash
 # kubectl get pods -n https-demoy